ashki23/Python-notes/python-env.md

 ```

 In a **HPC** cluster system, first we need to load `miniconda3` module
 to be able to use `conda`.
-We can use the following as a template to
+We can use the following as a template for
-build new environment:
+building a new environment:

 ``` bash
 module load miniconda3